 What happens if I miss a payment?

-If you miss a payment we will call you and write to you to let you know.
 If any premium is not paid by its due date, your policy is in default.
 As per the policy, we allow a grace period after the premium due date for payment.
 If the premium remains unpaid at the end of that grace period, your policy automatically terminates.
-If you did not intend to let your policy cancel you may re-apply for a new policy.
+You will receive a notice of missed payment and then a notice of termination due to non-payment if that occurs.

-Are my login credentials for VersaPay the same as for my Teachers Life Member site login?
+Are my login credentials for VersaPay the same as for my Teachers Life Members Site?

-I get an invoice emailed to me every month from VersaPay.
+VersaPay emails me an invoice every month.
 Do I need to do anything?

-No. This is a record of your monthly billing, not an invoice requiring payment.
+No. This is a record of your monthly billing.
 If you have set up automatic recurring payments on AutoPay, there is no need to log in to VersaPay and pay the invoice manually.
 It will be paid automatically on the due date from the account you have set up.

 Where do I update the expiry date on my credit card in VersaPay?

 To update the expiry date on an existing credit card in VersaPay, use the Add New Credit Card feature, even if the rest of the card information is the same.
-Re-enter your card information according to the fields and Add the new credit card.
+Re-enter your card information according to the fields, add the “new” credit card and establish AutoPay on that card.

-Most members choose recurring monthly payments through AutoPay.
-If this is your payment choice, you will need to Change your AutoPay feature to bill the new credit card.
-Once you have done so, you can them remove the expired credit card.
+Most Members choose recurring monthly payments through AutoPay.
+If this is your payment choice, you will need to change your AutoPay feature to bill the “new” credit card.
+Once you have done so, you can then remove the expired credit card.
 Teachers Life can walk you through this process or make these updates on your behalf.
 Call us at 800 668 4229.

 Can I change the email address associated with my VersaPay account?

-This information is stored in your Teachers Life records on the Members site.
-Because your email address is part of your insurance file with Teachers Life, you must change it through the Members site.
-Visit https://members.teacherslife.com.
+This information is stored in your Teachers Life records on the Members Site.
+Because your email address is part of your insurance file with Teachers Life, you must change it through the Members Site.